-This level is designed for youth some experience in the project area allowing them to expand on common principles and methods in the given area.
+This level is designed for youth with some experience in the project area allowing them to expand on common principles and methods in the given area.

-Class 5560 Level 2 Welding Ag Repair.
+Class 5560 Intermediate Welding Ag Repair.
 Repair of ag equipment with welding.

-Class 5561 Level 2 Welding Ag Fabrication.
+Class 5561 Intermediate Welding Ag Fabrication.
 Creation of new ag equipment with welding.

-Class 5562 Level 2 Welding General Repair.
+Class 5562 Intermediate Welding General Repair.
 Repair of non-ag equipment with welding.

-Class 5563 Level 2 Welding General Fabrication.
+Class 5563 Intermediate Welding General Fabrication.
 Creation of non-ag equipment with welding.

-Class 5564 Level 2 Welding Artistic Fabrication.
+Class 5564 Intermediate Welding Artistic Fabrication.
 Creation of artistic or interpretive pieces with welding.